 Advanced traders may even use Elliott Waves to confirm the context of the larger move.

-Theory is important, but seeing the pattern on a real chart is the best way to understand its power.
-Let’s analyze a case study in the forex market.
+Theory is important, but seeing the pattern on a chart is the best way to understand its power.
+Let’s analyze a hypothetical walkthrough in the forex market to see how these rules apply in practice.

 Case Study: Bullish Gartley in Forex (EUR/USD)